-Learn how to send money to Chile with the lowest fees and best rates in 4 easy steps
+Learn how to make a money transfer to Chile with the best CLP exchange rate in 4 easy steps

-In addition, you may want to consider the pay-in/out methods.
-Most of the time you'll find money transfer providers offering to you the option to transfer the money directly from your bank account, others will also allow you to pay with your credit and debit cards.
-At the other end, in Chile, look at different options if you need the money to be transferred to your recipient's account or available for pick-up in cash at an agent location.
+You may also want to pay attention to the options to pay for the transfer and receive the money.
+Most of the time you'll find providers allowing you to send the money from your bank account, others will also allow you to pay with your cards.
+On the recipient's side in Chile, choose if you need the money to be sent directly to the recipient's bank account or received in cash (from an agent location).

-Visit the money transfer provider's website to complete the sign-up process (you most of the time have to provide some information to prove your identity), and get started with your transaction.
+It is now time to complete the sign-up form on the provider's homepage (you usually have to provide information to confirm your identity), and get started with your transfer to Chile.

 Whether you need to transfer money to Chile for business purposes or to send money to your friends in Santiago or your family in Concepción, Temuco or Antofagasta, it’s important to compare your options before your transfer.